Skip to main content

 import { Button, Card, Text } from '@/components'

-Zustand stores for app-wide state like authentication and subscriptions.
+Zustand stores for app-wide state like subscriptions and preferences.

 Service clients for Supabase, RevenueCat, PostHog, etc. Automatically uses mocks when API keys are missing.